Polyurethane can transform wood surfaces, adding both beauty and protection. But getting the right number of coats is key.

 Oil-based polyurethane coating is a classic option that has been around for a long time.
 Not only is it strong and resistant to damage, but once it has cured, it can also resist all kinds of influences.

 This type of polyurethane coating leaves a thicker layer, which may significantly influence the number of coats you will need.
-It also gets a very slight amber-like hue once it’s dried, which can add a bit of warmth to wood objects.
+It also gets a slight amber-like hue once it’s dried, which can add a bit of warmth to wood objects.

 Due to its thicker formula, oil-based is a slow drying polyurethane .
 So, it might not be a suitable choice when you are trying to get the project done fast.